 On academic integrity: Using unauthorized aids-including help from another person-on exams and to complete assignments constitutes cheating.
 Representing someone else's work as your own-even if you make minor changes to it, or reword it-is plagiarism.
 Cheating and plagiarism are violations of academic integrity and university policy.
-The consequences are serious, ranging from receiving a failing grade on an assignment in question to expulsion from the university.
+The consequences are serious, ranging from receiving a failing grade on an assignment in question to expulsion from the College.
 Don't do it, it's not worth it.
+If you are in doubt whether what you are doing is legitimate, it is better to ask me.